tori-f84/handmade-by-tori/src/products/2-cushion-shaped-ring.md

 paypalLink: https://www.paypal.com/instantcommerce/checkout/9BLX7RMLPCJ34
 ---

 Size P/O

-Cute, little cushion-shaped chrysoprase, hand-mined in Western Australia and set in a backless setting.
+Cute, little cushion-shaped chrysoprase, hand-mined in Western Australia and finished in a backless sterling silver setting.

-I love the beautiful turquoise colour of this stone and the little veins in this stone remind me of a turtle shell.
+I love the beautiful turquoise colour of this stone.
+The little veins remind me of a turtle shell.